 The former Soviet republic competed at the Summer and Winter Games as part of the USSR from 1952 to 1988.
 The disintegration of the Soviet Union into 15 republics gave rise to the nation’s participation at the Olympics as an independent nation.

-The nation captured its first gold medal at its first appearance at the Winter Games as figure skater Oksana Baiul ruled the women’s singles event in figure skating.
-The 2 medals (1 gold and 1 bronze) won by the nation in 1994 is its best so far at the Winter Games and its performance was good enough to bag the 13th place.
+The nation captured its first gold medal at its first appearance at the Winter Games as figure skater Oksana Baiul won gold in the women’s singles event.
+The two medals (1 gold and 1 bronze) won by the nation in 1994 is its best so far at the Winter Games and its performance was good enough to place 13th on the medal tally.

 - About Sport in Ukraine